-We’ve recently had a UK solicitors’ firm up for sale with one partner and no assets other than a legal aid contract and a turnover that was in the region of c£50k in last 3 years.
+We’ve recently had a UK solicitors’ firm up for sale with one partner and no assets other than a legal aid contract and turnover in the region of c£50k in the last 3 years.
 The firm received an enquiry from a potential buyer who was looking at the practice with great interest due to its legal aid contract.

-The two parties started to discuss the matter and a conversation was had.
-It then came to the inevitable question of how much money the buyer was willing to put in to purchase it,and what the seller was willing to sell for.
+The two parties started to discuss the matter and the conversation came to the inevitable question of how much money the buyer was willing to put in to purchase it,and what the seller was willing to sell for.

 The buyer put forward a figure that to me seemed overly generous in the circumstances.
 The practice had very little in terms of assets; the seller was at retirement age and there was no stability at all following on from the end of the legal aid contract, which of course have a maximum shelf life of a couple of years at the best of times.

 The buyer offered the seller a figure in the region of about £20,000 cash plus up to c£60k in future payments depending on performance.
 I have to say that I thought this was possibly at least twice as much as the practice was worth even with its legal aid contract.

 Seller on Another Planet

 You can imagine my surprise when I get a rather blunt email from the seller to say that the buyer was way off target and that he needed to come up with a cash figure starting at £200,000.
 As you would probably imagine, the whole thing quickly collapsed.